vexparadox/GLFWSuperSecretProject/README.md

 You can use images by making an Image type and using loadImage(string, width, height) to load in an image. draw(x, y) will draw the image on screen.

+See:
-See Graphics.hpp for shape drawing.
+Graphics.hpp for shapes
+Image.hpp for images
+Text.hpp for text

-v0.3 Changelog
+##v0.3 Changelog

 -Optimised shape drawing
 -Added text rendering!
 Only uses glyphmaps at the moment